Two chicken dishes. Two similar, yet different looks.

 With the name of the dish bearing the word ‘sesame’, it is clear that the dish is based heavily on the flavor of sesame.

-Indeed, it is the tiny sesame seeds that are an important part of the dish, as is sesame oil.
+Indeed, the tiny sesame seeds are an important part of the dish, as is sesame oil.
 Of course, don’t forget the chicken.

-The chicken is cut into cubes or strips, which are stir-fried, using sesame oil and with ginger and garlic.
+The chicken is cut into cubes or strips, which are stir-fried with sesame oil and ginger and garlic.

-The sauce for sesame chicken has a soy sauce base, which is cooked with honey, ketchup, and garlic.
+The sauce for sesame chicken has a soy sauce base cooked with honey, ketchup, and garlic.

-One version of the background of sesame chicken is that it originated in the Canton province on mainland China and then spread to northern China.
+One version of the background of sesame chicken is that it originated in the Canton province in mainland China and then spread to northern China.

-Another holds that it was created in Hong Kong, when a chef invented the dish using sesame oil and sesame seeds.
+Another holds that it was created in Hong Kong when a chef invented the dish using sesame oil and seeds.

-Yet another version is that the dish is a creation of Chinese restaurants in America, where a lot of authentic Chinese cuisine has been adapted over the years.
+Yet another version is that the dish is a creation of Chinese restaurants in America, where many authentic Chinese cuisine has been adapted over the years.

-Arguably, this means that the dish is not really authentically Chinese.
-As Hong Kong was still leased to Britain in the 1980s, this suggests a British influence.
+Arguably, this means that the dish is not authentically Chinese.
+Hong Kong was still leased to Britain in the 1980s, suggesting a British influence.

-A lot of the American adaptations of traditional Chinese food are quite removed from their origins, so sesame chicken may have a very small link to traditional Chinese food.
+Many American adaptations of traditional Chinese food are quite removed from their origins so sesame chicken may have a very small link to traditional Chinese food.

 General Tso chicken